Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 Q. Will you ever do a film because you want to work with a certain director despite the script being not up to mark or for money?

-A. (laughs) My biggest fights in life have been where I have said a 'No' to a film.
+A. (laughs) My biggest fights in life have been where I have said 'No' to a film.
 I find that the hard part.
 There can be mainstream, senior directors and you don't like that idea.
 It might work but they might not be my kind of films.

-Q. In a recent interview, Nithya Menen said that a lot of people down the south thought of her as 'arrogant' because she refused big film offers.
-So, when you turn down a big-budget film, do you fear of being judged?
+Q. In a recent interview, Nithya Menen said that a lot of people down South thought of her as 'arrogant' because she refused big film offers.
+So, when you turn down a big-budget film, do you fear being judged?

 A. (laughs) No, I mean I am very polite about it.
 I think with time, you have to earn that respect.
 Once you have a body of work, I think then they will be okay with your refusal.
-Usually I am like, 'Sir, it's a nice idea but I don't think I am the right guy for it'.
+Usually, I am like, 'Sir, it's a nice idea but I don't think I am the right guy for it'.
 Sometimes they get disappointed or angry.
 But for the most part, hopefully, if my choices have been right and my movies are working, maybe they will come back to me.

 'I Am Not Guaranteed Anything In Malayalam Industry As A Star Kid'

-Q. Have secure are you as an actor?
+Q. How secure are you as an actor?
 Do you check what your contemporaries are doing and their choice of films?

 A. When I first started off as an actor, I was more insecure because I didn't know if I will last.
 The media is always pitching you against some actor or the other.

-When somebody is doing well in this, everybody is compared to that actor.
+When somebody is doing well in this year, everybody is compared to that actor.
 Next year, you will be compared to some other actor who is doing well.
 It is very easy for you to look at what others are doing and stress and lose sleep.
 But, no two actors will have the same journey.
 It's a fact.

 It is unfair for us, even as actors, to compare ourselves with others.
 With time, I think I found a lot of peace in that.